All other things but a necessity?

 In a bid to enforcing such policy, the school authority should deem it fit to put some factors into consideration.
 For instance, it is a known fact that there are not-so-spacious lecture halls on the school campus.
 Just imagine having the population of about 3000 students sitting for lecture in a 1000-seater hall, how would the lecturer himself feel?
 Stressed out I guess.
 Not to now talk of the students.

-My lord, it has been said that if anything should be hidden from the black man it should be kept in a book (because he wouldn’t read it).
+My lord, it has been said that if anything should be hidden from the black man it should be kept in a book (because he wouldn’t read it) right?
 This is true even amongst students.
-While some are lazy at studying, others are going for lectures, but it should be noted that no man (how ‘strong’ you might be) needs to be motivated to do some important things.
-Even, Abraham Maslow’s theory was based on the precept of Man’s Basic Needs ( of which motivation was key).
+While some are lazy at studying, others are going for lectures, but it should be noted that every man, (no matter how ‘strong’ you might be) needs to be motivated to do some important things.
+Hence, Abraham Maslow’s theory on the precept of Man’s Basic Needs ( of which motivation was key).
 So, in order to ensure that students make up to 70% attendance, the lecturer too should make up to that or if they don’t, who then would record the presence of students?
 But if they come, it would motivate students to also come too.

 Additionally, students who actually carried some courses over to their next level should be considered.
 Most times the ‘Carry over’ course lecture might be clashing with the new course s/he is to do, in this situation, what is such person expected to do?
 If the threat is even much, the person may consider having to ‘buy his or her way through’.